apitestbase/apitestbase.github.io/_docs/en/maintenance.md

 electron - where the Electron app data and logs are located.
 Not applicable to ATB Docker container.
 ```

-It is recommended that you back up `<ATB_DATA_DIR>/database` folder regularly.
-Remember to exit the application before backing up.

 #### Changing Configurations
 To change configurations like port numbers, modify the `<ATB_DATA_DIR>/config.properties` file content, and restart ATB.